jivebiscuit/jivebiscuit.github.io/docs/sop/aus-sop.md

 ## 3. TRACON Procedures
 ### 3-1.
 General Operations
 #### 3-1-1.
 Radar Position Duties
 1. Planned missed approach instructions shall be verbally coordinated with local control.
-Use 4,000 and a standard departure heading in Appendix 1.
+Use 4,000 and a standard departure heading in [Appendix 1](#a-1-standard-departure-headings).
 1. All turbojet arrivals to Austin-Bergstrom International Airport, when being vectored, must be allowed to be established on the final no closer than 5 miles from the landing threshold.
-1. Arrival aircraft shall have their scratchpad marked in accordance with the General Control SOP Chapter 2, section 2.
+1. Arrival aircraft shall have their scratchpad marked in accordance with the [General Control SOP 2-2](../sop/general-control-sop.md#2-2-scratchpad-rules).
-1. All radar positions must avoid the tower departure area (Appendix 2) unless approved by Local Control.
+1. All radar positions must avoid the tower departure area [Appendix 2](#a-2-airspace-maps) unless approved by Local Control.
 1. Assign an initial IFR altitude of 3,000 for all non-towered satellite airport departures.

 #### 3-1-2.
 Automated Point Out Procedures